easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTO_ASSIGNMENT_GUIDE.md

 ## How Assignment Scoring Works

-Q-IDE scores each model for each role based on:
+Top Dog scores each model for each role based on:

 | Factor | Weight | How it works |
 |--------|--------|-------------|